Table Of Contents

 - If you have moderate to severe narrowing or blockage in one or more of your blood vessels.

-- You will have symptoms of artery disease, such as pain or ulceration, in one of your limbs.
+- If you have symptoms of artery disease, such as pain or ulceration, in one of your limbs.

 - Angioplasty procedure widens the narrowed blood vessels.